BharathGane/Just-for-fun/README.md

 # Just-for-fun
-This is the the programs done for killing time.
+This are the  programs done for just to kill time.